lloyd/orderly/README.md

      the documentation and/or other materials provided with the distribution.

-  3. Neither the name of Lloyd Hilaiel nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+  3. Neither the name of Greg Olszewski and Lloyd Hilaiel nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.